thomkainos/java-api/README.md

 DB_NAME
 ```

-How to start the java-dropwizard-swagger-jdbc application
+How to start the java-api application
 ---

 1. Run `mvn clean install -DskipTests=true` to build your application